memgraph/docs/gqlalchemy/under-the-hood/python-graph-translators.md

 ### `get_instance()` method

-The `get_instance()` method returns instance of PyG heterograph from all relationships stored in Memgraph.
-Isolated nodes are ignored because they don't contribute in message passing neural networks.
+The `get_instance()` method returns an instance of PyG heterograph from all relationships stored in Memgraph.
+Isolated nodes are ignored because they don't contribute to message passing neural networks.
 Only numerical properties that are set on all nodes and relationships are translated to the PyG instance since that is PyG requirement.
 Hence, any string properties, as well as numerical properties that aren't set on all nodes or relationships, won't be translated to the PyG instance.
 However, properties of type list will be translated to the PyG instance as a feature.
 Regardless of how data is connected in Memgraph, the returned PyG graph will be a heterograph instance.
-To create PyG graph from data stored in Memgraph, following code can be run:
+To create PyG graph from data stored in Memgraph, the following code can be run:

 ```
 graph =  PyGTranslator().get_instance()